 Not to forget Dr.-Ing.
-Andreas Freund, with whose Mathcad skills I was only able to make the numerical entry into WWFE-I, culminating in a joint paper on WWFE-I A. Thank you Bernd and Andreas.
+Andreas Freund, with whose Mathcad skills I was only able to make the numerical entry into WWFE-I, culminating in a joint paper on WWFE-I A. A big thank-you to Bernd and Andreas.